Google Ads Measurement | The 4 Best Metrics To Track [Guide]

-Why measure Google Ads performance?
+Why measure Google Adwords performance?

 Advertising is an expensive business, especially when the adverts are weak.
-By understanding how to effectively measure your Google Ads, you can turn low-performing, expensive adverts into high-performing superstars that generate a return for your business.
+By understanding how to effectively measure your Google Adwords performance, you can turn low-performing, expensive adverts into high-performing superstars that generate a return for your business.
 You can also get a foot-up on your competitors, who are probably also using Google’s advertising system to generate income for their business.